Hardstylist/srd/README.md

 # Welcome to Hoyt's SRD Repo
+TUE 17 MAY 2022 at 2100 EDT
+1. The recent Build Issues with ./example-cryptex/ for arm64e are now Resolved witht he Release of macOS 12.4 (21F79).
+2. The Notes below are for those who haven't yet upgraded to macOS 12.4 (21F79) on arm64e
+3. IF you experience Build Problems with Dropbear on arm64e, when using macOS 12.3 or lesser versions, such a conftest Crashing, the Notes below are for you.

 THU 12 MAY 2022 at 0600 US EDT
 ---
 1. Building the default Apple example-cryptex fails, on arm64e, because of dropbear build macros that won't grab headers to permit ssh login